tinusaur/ssd1306xled/README.md

 ## Compatibility

 - MCU: This library was developed and tested with the following microcontrollers: ATtiny85, ATtiny45, ATtiny25.
-- CPU FREQUENCY: This library has support and was tested work at 1 MHz and 8 MHz CPU clock mode.
+- CPU FREQUENCY: This library has support for and was tested to work at 1 MHz and 8 MHz CPU clock mode.